IceHe/lib/java/cmd/javap.md

 `--class-path path`, `-classpath path`, or `-cp path`

 - Specifies the **path that the javap command uses to find user class files.**
-    - It overrides the default or the CLASSPATH environment variable when it’s set.
+    - It overrides the default or the CLASSPATH environment variable when it's set.

 `-bootclasspath path`